maekitalo/tntnet/doc/man/tntnet.xml.7.markdown

 `<keepAliveMax>`*number*`</keepAliveMax>`

-  Sets the maximum number of request per tcp-connection.
+  Sets the maximum number of request per tcp connection.
 This defaults to 100.

   *Example*